leonardocerliani/INDEX_all_repos/README.md

 ## INDEX of all repositories
 :atom: = code/data repository <br> :book: = report <br> :desktop_computer: = dashboard / web app

+_NB: web apps are hosted on a free-tier server, therefore they take more time to load than on a dedicated server_

 ### Data Analytics

 [**Product Analysis**](https://leonardoc.netlify.app/showcase/product_analysis_psaraki/product_analysis)